 COVID-19 has severely impacted people, businesses, schools, and critical services worldwide.
 Given the uncertainty and what little was known about this new virus strain, on January 24, 2020, the City of San José activated its Pandemic Management Team and Pandemic Response Plan to increase our preparedness and mitigation practices.
 The City progressed through all five stages of the plan to the most Extreme Response.
+The City adjusted its response, messaging, and priorities to best suit the needs of the community, adapting to the progressive modifications made by the Public Health Officer to the Shelter-in-Place Order.
+The City prepared to enter into Stage 7- Expanded Re-Opening of the Pandemic Recovery to Resilience Plan in early July.
+However, numbers of COVID-19 Cases, test positivity rates, and numbers of COVID-19 related hospitalizations began to climb again.
+As a result, the County and the City scaled back its reopening plans under the statewide directives for indoor activities, restaurants, bars, theaters and other restrictions on July 13, 2020.

-As of the day of drafting this memo, there are 2120 cases of COVID-19 infections within the City of San Jose, with 3254 cases total in Santa Clara County and a total of 151 reported deaths.
-With county-wide testing capabilities beginning to scale, there have been 107142 individuals tested county wide, 3254 of those tests are positive results, 103495 negative results and 393 still pending results.
-There have been at total of 6062 patients seen at the San Jose PAL Stadium (Verily) test site.
+As of the day of drafting this memo, there are now 6,497 (an increase of 4377) cases of COVID-19 infections within the City of San José, with 9913 total (an additional 5767 cases) in Santa Clara County and a total of 191 reported deaths.
+With county-wide testing capabilities continuing to scale to meet the need of the community, there have been 369,661 individuals tested county wide, 10,542 of those tests are positive results, and 349,119 negative results.
+A total of 16,037 of the County's reported tests were from the San Jose PAL Stadium (Verily) test site.